Betting and Gaming Council

 The Betting and Gaming Council (BGC) is the UK's main gambling industry lobby group.
-Its CEO is Michael Dugher, the former British Labour politician.
+Its CEO is Grainne Hurst, a former director for Entain.
 Their self-professed aim is to promote the betting and gaming industry and to try to ensure enjoyable, fair and safe betting and gaming experience for all of their customers.
 It acts as a a forum to facilitate collaboration, sharing of best practice, drive and champion standards, and create a single voice for the industry.

-It has been subject to much criticism.
-For example Lord Foster, when contributing to the UK's select committee for culture, media and sport, accused them of making inaccurate statements on regulation.
-Kiran Stacey and Peter Walker writing in the Guardian criticised the BGC for entertaining and paying MPs with trips to the Brit awards and an Ed Sheeran concert.
+History

+The council launched in November 2019, replacing the Association of British Bookmakers, the Remote Gambling Association and the National Casino Forum.
+Brigid Simmonds was its founding chair.

+In 2024, chief executive Michael Dugher became chair.
+Grainne Hurst, previously group corporate affairs director at Entain, succeeded him as chief executive in September that year.
+Dugher stepped down as chair in January 2026.